Posts and chains around Rhayader clock to be removed for trial period

 In addition to the “bells” there are metal posts and chains.

-They also form a barrier around the memorial but are easily broken when hit, which happens a lot .
+They also form a barrier around the memorial but are easily broken when hit, which happens often.

 The links that make up the chains are gradually getting more and more damaged so the town council has recently considered whether to either remove them altogether or get them replaced with new but far more robust posts and chains.

-At the December meeting, Rhayader Mayor Councillor Christian Walton said Powys County Council, although they have erected the posts and painted them and the bells, have said the posts are the town council’s responsibility.
+At a December meeting, Rhayader mayor Councillor Christian Walton said that Powys County Council maintains that, although it has erected the posts and painted them and the bells, the posts are the town council’s responsibility.

-He said if the council wants to keep the posts they would put them in properly but they would need to maintain them as and when it was needed.
+He said if the council wants to keep the posts they would be put in properly, but the town council would need to maintain them as and when it was needed.

 Councillor Rhys Thomas said: “I can’t envisage them not being there because they have always been there.
 Is there an option to remove them for a trial period to see how people feel when they are not there?”